 Secrets and Lies

-The kids are alone at Catalyst and having a great time when Kimberley arrives.
-She's a news reporter, there to do a story on the testers.
-Mike is flattered but the other kids begin to suspect she's a spy.
-Pi finally succeeds in getting rid of Kimberley only to find her own mother has tracked her to Catalyst.
-Pi?s unmasked.
+The kids are alone at Catalyst and having a great time, when Kimberley arrives.
+She's a news reporter who is there to do a story on the testers.
+Mike is flattered, but the other kids begin to suspect she's a spy.
+Pi finally succeeds in getting rid of Kimberley, only to find her own mother has tracked her to Catalyst.
+Pi is unmasked.
 Now everybody knows she's a rich kid.

 Leap of Faith